 Eighty-four percent of all neck injuries are classified as low severity soft tissue injuries and result mainly from low velocity impact collisions.
 The majority of soft tissue injuries remain undetected.
 These injuries are known as subfailure injuries.2 Subfailure injuries are known to significantly alter the tissues mechanical properties3 and these alterations are not seen on routine X-rays or CT scan.4 Significant loss of movement in all directions has been found in patients with persistent whiplash-associated disorder.5

-It is important not to disregard the problems experienced by people after whiplash, because nothing can be seen on X-ray.
+Many health professionals often disregard the problems experienced by people after whiplash, because nothing can be seen on X-ray.
+Chiropractors do not.
 We understand the mechanism of the injury and the underlying damage to proprioception that occurs.
 This damage will often lead to further problems if not corrected as soon as possible after the injury.
 Read the next section about proprioception to learn more about why damage occurs following whiplash injury.

 - Bogduk, N. (1999) Spine 24: 770